apollographql/apollo-client/.changeset/early-snakes-cheer.md

 "@apollo/client": patch
 ---

-keep `options` reference stable when passing it through QueryManager
+Fix nextFetchPolicy behaviour with transformed documents by keeping `options` reference stable when passing it through QueryManager.